Schulich School of Music: Facilities

 The Schulich School of Music has two main buildings on campus – the Strathcona Music Building and the Elizabeth Wirth Music Building.

 The Strathcona Music Building was originally home to Royal Victoria College, the women's college of McGill University.
 Presently, the building has two wings – referred to as the Center Wing and the East Wing.
-The Center Wing is home to a concert hall (Pollack Hall), a small recital hall (Clara Lichenstein Recital Hall), a large lecture room, teaching studios, class rooms and ensemble rehearsal spaces.
+The Center Wing is home to a concert hall (Pollack Hall), a small recital hall (Clara Lichenstein Recital Hall), a large lecture room, teaching studios, classrooms and ensemble rehearsal spaces.
 Pollack Hall is the largest performance venue at the Schulich School of Music with over 600 seats.
 The East Wing is situated in the middle of the Center Wing of the Stracona Music Building and the New Music Building.
 The basement of the East Wing is home to the Music Undergraduate Students' Association office, the students' newspaper office (The Phonograph) and a student cafeteria.
 The second, third, four and fifth floors house the teaching assistants' offices and the practice rooms for instrumentalists, pianists and vocalists.

 The Elizabeth Wirth Music Building (EWMB; previously the New Music Building) was built in 2005 thanks to a $20 million gift from McGill grad Seymour Schulich.
 The building has 8 floors above ground and two below ground.
 The bottom floor is known as -2 (minus 2) and is home to the Wirth Opera Studio (named after Manfred and Eliza Wirth), the Music Multimedia Room (MMR) as well as smaller recording studios.
 The first floor is home to a spacious lobby.
 On the first and the second floor are entrances to Tanna Schulich Hall, an intimate performance venue which seats 187 people.
 The third, fourth and fifth floor of the EWMB are home to the Marvin Duchow Music Library.
 The Gertrude Whitley Performance Library and the Music Student Computer Room, which was updated during the fall of 2008, can also be found on the fifth floor.
 The sixth floor is reserved for faculty office spaces.
-The seventh floor is the home of the Schulich School of Music administration and the 8th floor is home to CIRMMT.
+The seventh floor is the home of the Schulich School of Music administration, and the 8th floor is home to CIRMMT.
 On April 30, 2015, the building was officially inaugurated as the Elizabeth Wirth Music Building, thanks to a donation of $7.5 million from McGill alumna Elizabeth Wirth.

 Recitals and concerts are also frequently held at Redpath Hall on McGill University's main campus.

 The Schulich School of Music occupies 148,650 sq. ft. of space.
 This includes: